Jaan Tallinn is the co-founder of the Future of Life Institute and the Centre for the Study of Existential Risk.

 Since learning about effective altruism, Jaan has become a supporter and promoter, raising awareness particularly among other tech entrepreneurs about how they can increase the chances of their actions having a positive impact on the world.
-He has also helped to found research organisations which work on the problem of existential risk reduction, such as the Cambridge Centre for the Study of Existential Risk, and provides philanthropic support to other organisations in this area.
 Besides providing financial resources, Jaan is interested in contributing directly to developing new and useful ideas in this area.

 Whilst Jaan was already interested in all of these ideas before he came across effective altruism, he says that it is important and motivating to be part of something greater, and know that there are other people simultaneously working on the most pressing questions and problems of our time.